hibari/hibari/README.md

 As of Hibari v0.1 (since year 2010), only the native Erlang client has been used in production.
-All other client APIs (Thrift, JSON-RPC, UBF, and S3) are still in proof of concept stage and only implement the basic operations.
+All other client APIs (Thrift, JSON-RPC, UBF, and S3) are still in proof of concept stage and only implement basic operations.

 Hibari v0.5 will have a full-featured Thrift client.

 # Roadmap

-Short-term roadmap (as of January 2013)
+Short-term roadmap (as of February 2013)

 ## v0.1 series (unstable)